Disclosures

 24Davis Real Estate Fund’s investment objective is total return through a combination of growth and income.
 There can be no assurance that the Fund will achieve its objective.
 Under normal circumstances the Fund invests at least 80% of its net assets, plus any borrowing for investment purposes, in equity, convertible, and debt securities issued by companies principally engaged in the real estate industry.
 Some important risks of an investment in the Fund are: market risk: the market value of shares of common stock can change rapidly and unpredictably and have the potential for loss; company risk: equity securities represent ownership positions in companies.
 Over time, the market value of a common stock should reflect the success or failure of the company issuing the stock; concentrated portfolio risk: the fund invests principally in a single market sector, and any fund that has a concentrated portfolio is particularly vulnerable to the risks of its target sector; real estate portfolio risk: real estate securities are susceptible to the many risks associated with the direct ownership of real estate, including declines in property values, increases in property taxes, operating expenses, interest rates or competition, overbuilding, changes in zoning laws, or losses from casualty or condemnation; focused portfolio risk: funds that invest in a limited number of companies may have more risk because changes in the value of a single security may have a more significant effect, either negative or positive, on the value of a funds total portfolio; under $10 billion market capitalization risk: small- and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; variable current income: the income which the fund pays to investors is not stable; fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund; and foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified, foreign political systems may not be as stable, and foreign financial reporting standards may not be as rigorous as they are in the United States.
 See the prospectus for a complete listing of the principal risks.

 26Fund expense ratio is as of most recent prospectus.
 Lipper Category Average is as of most recent quarter end.
 Fund turnover is as of most recent audited financial statement.
-Lipper Category Average is as of December 31, 2012.
-Figures reported are net of reimbursements and may vary in future periods.
+Lipper Category Average is as of March 31, 2023.
+Figures reported are net and may vary in future periods.
 Peer/category data is compiled using Lipper.
-As of March 31, 2013, the Davis Real Estate Fund had been categorized by Lipper as Real Estate.
+As of March 31, 2023, the Davis Real Estate Fund had been categorized by Lipper as Real Estate.

 27The S&P 500® Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.

 28Davis Appreciation and Income Fund’s investment objective is total return through a combination of growth and income.
 There can be no assurance that the Fund will achieve its objective.
 The Fund is subject to both equity and debt risk.
-Some important risks of an investment in the Fund are: market risk: the market value of shares of common stock can change rapidly and unpredictably and have the potential for loss; company risk: equity securities represent ownership positions in companies.
-Over time, the market value of a common stock should reflect the success or failure of the company issuing the stock; under $10 billion market capitalization risk: small- and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; interest rate sensitivity: if a security pays a fixed interest rate, and market rates increase, the value of the fixed-rate security generally declines; extension and prepayment risk: extension risk occurs when borrowers maintain their existing mortgages until they come due instead of choosing to prepay them.
-Prepayment risk occurs when borrowers prepay their mortgages more quickly than usual so that they can refinance at a lower rate.
-The pace at which borrowers prepay affects the yield and the cash flow to holders of securities and the market value of those securities; credit risk: the issuer of a fixed income security may be unable to make timely payments of interest and principal; changes in debt rating: if a rating agency gives a fixed income security a low rating, the value of the security will decline because investors will demand a higher rate of return; variable current income: the income which the fund pays to investors is not stable; overburdened issuers: issuers of high-yield, high-risk debt securities are unlikely to have a cushion from which to make their payments when their earnings are poor or when the economy in general is in decline; priority: issuers of high-yield, high-risk debt securities are likely to have a substantial amount of other debt which will be senior to the high-yield, high-risk debt securities.
-An issuer must be current on its senior obligations before it can pay bondholders; difficult to resell: many investors simply do not want high-yield, high-risk debt securities, and others are prohibited from buying them; and fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund.
-See the prospectus for a complete listing of the principal risks.
+Some important risks of an investment in the Fund are: stock market risk: stock markets have periods of rising prices and periods of falling prices, including sharp declines; manager risk: poor security selection may cause the Fund to underperform relevant benchmarks; common stock risk: an adverse event may have a negative impact on a company and could result in a decline in the price of its common stock; large-capitalization companies risk: companies with $10 billion or more in market capitalization generally experience slower rates of growth in earnings per share than do mid- and small-capitalization companies; mid- and small-capitalization companies risk: companies with less than $10 billion in market capitalization typically have more limited product lines, markets and financial resources than larger companies, and may trade less frequently and in more limited volume; headline risk: the Fund may invest in a company when the company becomes the center of controversy.
+The company’s stock may never recover or may become worthless; foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified; depositary receipts risk: depositary receipts may trade at a discount (or premium) to the underlying security and may be less liquid than the underlying securities listed on an exchange; convertible securities risk: convertible securities are often lower-quality debt securities; preferred stock risk: preferred stock is a form of equity security and is generally ranked behind an issuer’s debt securities in claims for dividends and assets of an issuer in a liquidation or bankruptcy.
+An adverse event may have a negative impact on a company and could result in a decline in the price of its preferred stock; bonds and other debt securities risk: Bonds and other debt securities generally are subject to credit risk and interest rate risk; interest rate risk: interest rate increases can cause the price of a debt security to decrease; extension and prepayment risk: the pace at which borrowers prepay affects the yield and the cash flow to holders of securities and the market value of those securities; credit risk: The issuer of a fixed income security (potentially even the U.S. Government) may be unable to make timely payments of interest and principal; changes in debt rating risk: if a rating agency gives a fixed income security a low rating, the value of the security will decline; variable current income risk: the income which the Fund pays to investors is not stable; overburdened issuers risk: issuers of high-yield, high-risk debt securities are unlikely to have a cushion from which to make their payments when their earnings are poor or when the economy in general is in decline; priority risk: issuers of high-yield, high-risk debt securities are likely to have a substantial amount of other debt which it must be current on before it can pay bondholders; difficult to resell risk: many investors do not want high-yield, high-risk debt securities, and others are prohibited from buying them; and fees and expenses risk: the Fund may not earn enough through income and capital appreciation to offset the operating expenses of the Fund.
+See the prospectus for a complete description of the principal risks.

-Mixed-Asset Target Allocation Growth funds invest 60%–80% in equity securities with the remainder invested in bonds, cash and cash equivalents.
+Mixed-Asset Target Allocation Growth Funds are those that, by portfolio practice, maintain a mix of between 60%-80% equity securities, with the remainder invested in bonds, cash, and cash equivalents.

 31Davis Government Bond Fund’s investment objective is current income.
 In order to achieve this objective while minimizing volatility and preserving capital, the Fund invests exclusively, under normal circumstances, in U.S. Government Securities and repurchase agreements collateralized by U.S. Government Securities with a weighted average maturity of three years or less.
 Some important risks of an investment in the Fund are: variable current income: the income which the fund pays to investors is not stable; interest rate sensitivity: if a security pays a fixed interest rate, and market rates increase, the value of the fixed-rate security generally declines; extension and prepayment risk: extension risk occurs when borrowers maintain their existing mortgages until they come due instead of choosing to prepay them.
 Prepayment risk occurs when borrowers prepay their mortgages more quickly than usual so that they can refinance at a lower rate.
 The pace at which borrowers prepay affects the yield and the cash flow to holders of securities and the market value of those securities; and fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund.
 Your investment in the fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency, entity or person.
 See the prospectus for a complete listing of the principal risks.